-The participation of young electorates at the age of 18-24 for the European elections in 2009 was only at 27%.
-Hence, prior to the European elections 2014 the Schwarzkopf Foundation Young Europe initiated a series of events called “Understanding Europe“.
-This includes a series of EU Crash Courses which each take four hours and aim at imparting a basic knowledge about European politics to pupils interactively and mobilising first-time voters for the European elections.
-For every crash course two trainers are sent to schools where they are moderators for discussions and a much broader programme.
+The participation of young voters at the age of 18-24 in the European elections in 2009 was only at 27%.
+Before the European elections in 2014, the Schwarzkopf Foundation Young Europe has been initiating a series of events called “Understanding Europe.“ This includes a series of Crash Courses about topics such as “the EU and media,” ranging from 2 to 4 hours in length.
+Two trainers are sent to schools for every crash course where they are moderators for discussions and a much broader programme.

-The EU Crash Course
+The Crash Courses

 The Trainer Team

-During the Crash Course we also show different ways of participating in the EU directly and how young people can make the EU their own.
+During the Crash Course, we also show different ways of participating in the EU directly and how young people can make the EU their own.

 How To Participate

 The Crash Courses are aimed at high school students from the age of 16.
 Please keep in mind that the maximum number of participants is 25.
 Feel free to contact the responsible project coordinator, who will be happy to answer any questions you might have and tailor the course to individual needs if possible.